Navigating Heat Pump Retrofits - A Guide for Facility Managers

 Take Advantage of Tenant Vacancies

 No building owner likes having a vacant tenancy.
 However, these may provide a valuable opportunity to complete on-floor modification works that are required under certain heat pump retrofit projects.
-These can include; replacing floor-by-floor Air Handling Units (AHU) HHW coils or Variable Air Volume (VAV) reheat coils, or accessing HHW risers, without disrupting building operations.
+These can include; replacing floor-by-floor AHU HHW coils or VAV reheat coils, or accessing HHW risers, without disrupting building operations.
 Take advantage of any known upcoming vacancies and plan accordingly.

 Compare Lifecycle Costs